Malignant spinal cord compression (MSCC)

 Back to top

-Malignant spinal cord compression (MSCC) occurs when cancer cells grow in, or near to, the spine and press on the spinal cord and nerves.
-This results in swelling and a reduction in the blood supply to the spinal cord and nerve roots.
+Malignant spinal cord compression (MSCC) happens when cancer cells grow in, or near to, the spine and press on the spinal cord and nerves.
+This causes swelling and a reduction in the blood supply to the spinal cord and nerve roots.
 The symptoms of spinal cord compression are caused by the increasing pressure (compression) on the spinal cord and nerves.

 Any type of cancer can spread to the bones of the spine (vertebrae), which may lead to spinal cord compression.
 It is more common in certain cancers including breast, lung or prostate and people who have lymphoma or myeloma.

-If your doctor has told you that you’re at risk of MSCC or you think you might be, let your doctor know immediately if you have any of the following symptoms:
+If your doctor has said that you are at risk of MSCC or you think you might be, let your doctor know immediately if you have any of the following symptoms:

 Back or neck pain - the first symptom is usually any unexplained back or neck pain, which may be mild to begin with but becomes severe.
 The pain may feel like a ’band’ around the chest or abdomen and can radiate over the lower back, into the buttocks or legs.
 The pain can also spread down the arms.
 Quite often this pain is worse when lying down and it may affect sleeping.